 Shared channels let two separate organizations work together in a single channel, each from their own Slack workspace.
 Use shared channels to focus your communication with organizations you work with regularly, like clients, vendors, and partners.
 With this feature, we've taken added precautions to protect your privacy and keep your workspace or Enterprise Grid org secure.

-An invitation to share a channel will include the external organization's name, the sender's email address, and sometimes a message with more details.
-Use this info to identify the sender and confirm that someone from your workspace or Enterprise Grid org needs access to this channel.
+A shared channel request will include the external organization's name and workspace name.
+Use this information to identify the sender and confirm that someone from your workspace or Enterprise Grid org needs access to this channel.

-If you're unsure what a proposed shared channel is for or who the invitation is from, you have a few options:
+If you're unsure what a proposed shared channel is for or who the request is from, you have a few options:

-Don't accept the invitation.
-You can decline any invitation your receive.
+Don't accept the request to share a channel.
+You can decline any request your receive.

 Ask your members for more info about the request if they're already working with the sender in some capacity.